 If you are implementing a high risk proposal that is subject to the Gateway Review Process, a series of short, intensive reviews will be conducted at critical points across a proposal’s implementation lifecycle (normally over several years).
-The purpose is to provide the Senior Responsible Officer with independent assurance and advice to improve the delivery and implementation of your policies, programmes, projects, and services, as well as providing an early identification of areas requiring corrective action.
+The purpose is to provide the Senior Responsible Officer with independent assurance and advice to improve the delivery and implementation of your policies, programs, projects, and services, as well as providing an early identification of areas requiring corrective action.

-Is my programme/project in scope for Gateway?
+Is my program/project in scope for Gateway?

 If you are bringing forward a high risk New Policy Proposal that meets the following financial thresholds Finance may recommend to Government that your proposal should be subject to the Gateway Review Process.

 - Projects with a total estimated cost of $30 million or more for procurement or infrastructure;

 - Projects with a total estimated cost of $30 million or more including an ICT component of at least $10 million

 - Programs with a total estimated cost of over $50 million.